mono/monodevelop/emacs/README.md

 - `fsharp-ac-intellisense-enabled`: This mode overrides some aspects of auto-complete configuration and runs the background process automatically.
   Set to nil to prevent this.
+Note that this will only prevent the background process from being launched in the *future*.
+If it is already running you will also need to quit it using <kbd>C-c C-q</kbd>.

 ### Key Bindings